svenhalvorson/party_page/_pages/real_home.md

     title: "SvenR"
 ---

+Welcome to my page.
+My main goal is to have a place to store and display some vaguely career related projects.
+I'm doing this in part to demonstrate my abilities for potential employers but also because I just enjoy learning and programming.

-Here are some of my 'for fun' projects:
+Here are some of my larger 'for fun' projects:

 {% include gallery id='gallery1' caption="" layout = "third" %}